 But where you live will have a large bearing on how easy it is to make a difference.
 Much of plastics enter the oceans from developing nations whose waste management practices have not kept up with the rise of consumerism2.

 People can rely more on waste management and recycling systems in the more developed nations.
 But we have to remember that these systems are far from perfect, which is why it is so important to reduce waste wherever and however we can.
 We can also help by choosing products made from reused ocean-bound plastics.

-Many groups are doing great work, from Sky's campaign to the Ellen MacArthur Foundation’s New Plastics Economic Global Commitment.
+Many groups are doing great work, from Sky's campaign to the Ellen MacArthur Foundation's New Plastics Economic Global Commitment.
 This involves increasing understanding of the issues of ocean-bound plastic.
 Groups like the Oceanic Society, Plastic Pollution Coalition, 5 Gyres, Algalita, and Plastic Soup Foundation all play important roles.

 Trash Free Seas Alliance, with Ocean Conservancy, has created the Plastic Policies Playbook.
 In this document, they identified four key strategies to solve the problem of ocean plastic:

-Long term, it is clear, we need to look at global and systemic strategies to combat the rising tide of plastic waste before it enters the ocean.
+Long term, it is clear that we need to look at global and systemic strategies to combat the rising tide of plastic waste before it enters the ocean.